GabrielleForchee/GabrielleForchee/README.md

 - 👋 Hi, I’m @GabrielleForchee
 - 👀 I’m interested in data analytics and learning the ins and outs of databases
-- 🌱 I’m currently exploring Python
+- 🌱 I’m currently exploring SQL and Tableau
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me; gabrielleforchee@gmail.com